 |🚆 SimplyGo Transactions|

-Here’s the updated list of how much you’ll earn with various cards and SimplyGo.
-FYI: You’ll earn exactly the same number of miles whether you tap the physical card at the gantry, or use the digitised version on your mobile wallet.
+With that in mind, you can use the following cards to earn the most miles on SimplyGo.
+You’ll earn exactly the same number of miles whether you tap the physical card at the gantry, or use the digitised version on your mobile wallet.

 |🚆 SimplyGo Transactions|